Introduction

 "There's a company in California that can make them.
 Grandpa is going to LA next week, maybe Matt and I can go too?"
 I casually segued.

 "Is there something else you plan to do in LA?
-Last time you went somewhere with Matt you snuck off and bought 25% of that computer game company," Mom questioned, not buying the casualness I was trying to pull off.
+Last time you went somewhere with Matt you snuck off and bought twenty-five percent of that computer game company," Mom questioned, not buying the casualness I was trying to pull off.

-"Actually I'm interested in buying a couple more companies.
-If I can convince two others to sell me 25% of their company, we can merge the three together to form a bigger company."
+"Actually, I'm interested in buying into a couple more companies.
+If I can convince two others to sell me twenty-five percent of their company, we can merge the three together to form a bigger company."

 "Just where are you getting the money for that?
 You sold your computer games to buy into the last company, you can't sell the same things twice."